jaysylvester/citizen/README.md

     $ node node_modules/citizen/util/scaffold skeleton -n 8080
     $ node app/start.js

-If everything went well, you'll see confirmation in the console that citizen is listening on the specified port.
+If everything went well, you'll see confirmation in the console that the web server is running.
 Go to http://127.0.0.1:8080 in your browser and you'll see a bare index template.

 citizen installs [Handlebars](http://handlebarsjs.com) as its default template engine, but you can install any template engine supported by [consolidate.js](https://github.com/tj/consolidate.js), update the [config template settings](#config-settings), and modify the default view templates accordingly.